Kitchen Ready Betty

 testing the circumference of the pie shield

-Step 6: Flip the pie plate back to right side up.
-Test the pie shield by laying it on top, centering it and folding the outer edges down around the outside of the pie plate.
+Step 6: Flip the pie plate right side up.
+Test the shield by placing it on top.
+Center it and fold the outer edges down gently.

 Are pie crust shields worth it?